survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 * Webpack 2 provides multiple ways to match and alter loader behavior.
 You can, for example, match based on a **resource query** after a loader has been matched and route the loader to specific actions.
 * `LoaderOptionsPlugin` exists for legacy purposes and allows you to get around the strict configuration schema of webpack 2 to work with older plugins and loaders.

-In the next chapter, you learn to load images using webpack.
+In the next chapter, you'll learn to load images using webpack.